Killing of Charles Walton: Day of the murder

-On 14 February 1945 Walton left home with a pitchfork and a slash hook – a double-edged pruning implement with a sharpened straight edge on one side and concave cutting edge on the other.
+On 14 February 1945 Walton left home with a pitchfork and a slash hook – a double-edged pruning implement with a sharpened straight edge on one side and a concave cutting edge on the other.
 Edith stated that Walton had left his purse at home on 14 February.
-He was witnessed to have passed through the churchyard between 9 am and 9.30 am.
-On this particular day, he was slashing hedges in a field known as Hillground on the slopes of Meon Hill.
+He was witnessed passing through the churchyard between 9:00 and 9:30 a.m.
+On this particular day he was slashing hedges in a field known as Hillground on the slopes of Meon Hill.

-That day Edith Walton was working as a Printer's Assembler at the Royal Society of Arts which had relocated to Lower Quinton for the duration of the War.
-Walton was expected to be home by 4 pm.
-Edith returned home around 6 pm and found that Walton was not there.
+That day Edith Walton was working as a printer's assembler at the Royal Society of Arts, which had relocated to Lower Quinton for the duration of the Second World War.
+Walton was expected to be home by 4:00 p.m.
+Edith returned home around 6:00 pm and found that Walton was not there.
 His solitary nature and regular habits gave her no solace that he might be in the local pub or visiting a friend.

 Edith went to see her neighbour, an agricultural worker by the name of Harry Beasley who lived at 16 Lower Quinton.
 Together they made their way to The Firs to alert Alfred Potter.
 Potter claimed to have last seen Charles earlier in the day, slashing hedges in Hillground.
 The three of them set out in the direction of the spot where Charles had last been seen and eventually found his body near a hedgerow.

-The murderer had beaten Walton over the head with his own stick, had cut his neck open with the slash hook, and driven the prongs of the pitchfork into either side of his neck, pinning him to the ground.
+The murderer had beaten Walton over the head with his own stick, cut his neck open with the slash hook, and driven the prongs of the pitchfork into either side of his neck, pinning him to the ground.
 The handle of the pitchfork had then been wedged under a cross member of the hedge and the slash hook had been buried in his neck.

 Edith was overcome with grief and began to scream loudly: Beasley tried to pacify her and to make sure that she did not venture too close to the scene.
 At that moment Harry Peachey was walking along the other side of the hedge.
 Potter called to him, directed his attention to the body and told Peachey to go and alert the police.

 Potter stood guard over the murder scene until the police arrived, while Beasley took Edith back down the hill.
 The first policeman on the scene was PC Michael James Lomasney who arrived at 7.05 pm.
-Members of Stratford-upon-Avon CID arrived later in the evening, while Professor James M. Webster, of the West Midlands Forensic Laboratory, arrived at 11.30 pm.
-The body was removed at 1.30 am.
+Members of Stratford-upon-Avon CID arrived later in the evening, while Professor James M. Webster, of the West Midlands Forensic Laboratory, arrived at 11:30 p.m.
+The body was removed at 1:30 a.m.